 New Feature: Allow setting a minimum fan speed.
 This is expected to help certain

 Obelisks regain some of the speed loss from the last update.
 Some Obelisks work

-New Feature: Hashboard Info on the Dashboard tab now shows HOT CHIP TEMP. as well as
+New Feature: Hashboard Info on the Dashboard tab now shows HOT CHIP TEMP. as well

-of the hottest chip on the board based on the MEASURED CHIP TEMP.
+is an estimate of the hottest chip on the board based on the MEASURED CHIP TEMP.

 plus a delta that was determined from thermal simulations.

 New Feature: Allow setting a maximum hot chip temp.
-This allows you to prevent your
+This allows you to prevent

-this may result in lower hashrates.
+NOTE: Reducing this may result in lower hashrates.

 New Feature: Allow the Obelisk to be automatically rebooted after a certain period

 of time from 0.5 hours to 24 hours.
 This is a failsafe to allow an Obelisk to

 automatically reboot after running correctly for a certain period of time.
-Some users
+Some

-12-24 hours.
+connectivity after 12-24 hours.
 This should prevent that until the root cause of

 New Feature: Allow the Obelisk to reboot if hashrate falls lower than a specified